📄

 Source: AI Competency Framework by Scenic Mind

-Over the last decade, I have used AI to help businesses and their customers make better decisions that lead to better results.
-Not just experiments.
-Not just demos.
-Real products used by real customers.
+Over the last decade, I have been using AI to help businesses and their customers make better decisions that lead to better results.
+Not just experiments, not just demos, real products used by real customers.
+What really counts is the value created and the outcomes improved.

-This week, System1 Groupβs Test Your Ad 2.0 has gone live.
-It is a major step forward and a release I have been part of.
+This week, System1 Group’s Test Your Ad 2.0 has gone live, a release I have been part of.

-This type of capability creates an early evaluation step.
+This is where this type of capability becomes important.
+It creates an early evaluation step.
 It allows teams to explore options, filter out weaker ideas, and focus time and budget on what is most likely to perform.

 It helps balance speed with confidence, using evidence to guide decisions before moving into market.